 Whether you want to buy, build, rent or remodel, the Twin Cities have plenty of places to call home.
 A mix of single-family units, townhouses, condos and apartments meet every budget and span amenity-rich dwellings in downtown Minneapolis, historic artist lofts

 in St. Paul, lakeside retreats and suburban cottages.
 Award-winning transportation systems make it easy to stay connected with friends who live across town, and open-enrollment school districts add flexibility for families.
 Here are some of our recommendations—but know that you’ll find a good fit wherever you choose to live in the Twin Cities.

 Click through below to read about each top-notch neighborhood.

-Fore even more neighborhoods to consider, check out these six making waves, from Upper Landing, St. Paul, to Uptown, Minneapolis.
+Fore even more neighborhoods to consider, check out these six making waves, from Apple Valley, Minn., to St. Anthony Main, Minneapolis.
 Read more.